 Whether you’re a seasoned hiker or a newbie, everyone can use some trekking tips for hiking in Peru to make sure you have the best possible experience on the trail.

 On this page, we’ve outlined some of our favorite Inca Trail trekking tips – helpful no matter what trek you do!

 It’s not a race.
-Most of our Peru tours have adequate time built in for you to take it easy along the trail.
+Most of our trek itineraries have adequate time built in for you to take it easy along the trail.
 We also find it is more enjoyable to stop and rest frequently, admiring the landscapes than to arrive at camp early and sit in your tent!

 We recommend you spend 3 days at high altitude before departing, 2 days at a minimum.
 Even if you’ve been at altitude before, the next time may affect you differently.
 Read more about Altitude Sickness & Acclimatization.

 Hit the gym.
 Do some day hikes at home before you leave, beginning with shorter, 1 hour hikes, and working your way up to as much as 15km per day.
 Include uphill walks, or even better, try to hike in the mountains if you live in a mountainous area.
 If you decide to embark on a rigorous fitness program, we recommend doing so under the supervision of a qualified medical or fitness professional.
 Any training regimen you undergo should be tailored to you according to your current fitness level and prior experience.
 Our general advice: the fitter you are, the easier the hike will be!

 This is an especially important trekking tip when going uphill, or at the higher altitudes along the route.